chudizhong/GAMsRashomonSet/README.md

 **w_orig**
  - Type: numpy array of length p
  - Description: weights of steps in shape functions.
-It is used as an intialization for finding the Rashomon set.
+It is used as an initialization for finding the Rashomon set.

 **hessian**
  - Type: (p, p) numpy array
- - Description: the hessian matrix.
+ - Description: the Hessian matrix.
 It is used as an initialization for finding the Rashomon set.

 **log_loss_orig**
  - Type: float